-'HATTIE'S HOME' MARY GIBSON'S NEW NOVEL
+MARY GIBSON'S LATEST NOVEL

 My début novel Custard Tarts and Broken Hearts is about Nellie Clark, a young girl working in Pearce Duff’s custard factory.
 Caught up in the Bermondsey women’s strike of 1911, she battles to keep her orphaned family together during the First World War years.
 Custard Tarts and Broken Hearts went on to become a top ten kindle bestseller and was selected for World Book Night in 2016.
 You can find out more about this event on the News page.

-Jam and Roses, my second novel, set in 1920s Bermondsey, follows the story of jam girl Milly Colman and her two sisters Elsie and Amy.
+Jam and Roses, set in 1920s Bermondsey, follows the story of jam girl Milly Colman and her two sisters Elsie and Amy.
 The First World War is over, but peace has yet to arrive in the Colman household in Dockhead, where an abusive father and a fractured family make life a continuous battle for Milly.
 But one fateful day in the hop fields of Kent she makes a choice which sends her spiralling towards tragedy.

-My third book, Gunner Girls and Fighter Boys, is set in World War Two Bermondsey.
-May Lloyd, gunner girl in the ATS, and her Bermondsey family through the Second World War.
-See the Books page for more details.
+Gunner Girls and Fighter Boys, is set in World War Two Bermondsey.
+May Lloyd, gunner girl in the ATS, fights to preserve her Bermondsey family through the Blitz and to be re-united with the man she loves.